Frequently Asked Questions

 Where will our services be held once the sanctuary is under construction, and when will this happen?

 There will be no change in daily minyan services.
 They will still be held in the Guller Chapel.
 We will still have access to enter the building from Amherst.
-Shabbat services will be held in the Mirowitz Room on the lower level.
+Shabbat services will be held in the Mirowitz Room on the lower level as we have for the past few summers.
 Kiddush will continue to be held in the auditorium.
 The Lobby and Sara Meyers room will provide additional space, if needed.
-The last Shabbat in the Main Sanctuary will be on June 10, and the Leaving the Sanctuary Ceremony will be held on Sunday, 6-11-17 (this ceremony will be similar to the final ceremony that was held at BSKI in April, 2016).
+A Leaving the Sanctuary Ceremony was held on June 11, 2017 similar to the final ceremony held at BSKI in April 2016.
 [As a side note: We retain exclusive rights for use of the kitchens.
-We have told The Journey that, even though they will not access the kitchen, any food that they bring in must be kosher.]
+The Journey will conform to our standards of Kashrut.]

 When exactly will Journey be moving into the building and holding all their activities/services here?

-How can I help and/or communicate my suggestions concerns?
+How can I help and/or communicate my suggestions and concerns?

 Feel free to approach Randi Mozenter (President), or Sherri Sadon (Chair of the Board), or Rabbi Arnow, or Dan Rosenthal (Co-Chair Facilities Committee), or Sue Albert (Co-Chair Facilities Committee), or Dave Cooperstein (Vice President, Facilities), or any other Facilities Committee member if you have questions or comments.